-To fire an XMP or ultra strike, you can select it from your inventory and tap “Fire.”
-Alternatively, you can long-press anywhere on the map screen to pull up a context menu, and select “Fire.”
-Either action pulls up the firing screen.
+To fire an XMP or ultra strike, select “Attack” from the ops menu (the ring-shaped button at the bottom of your scanner).
+You can also select any weapon from your inventory and tap “Fire.”
+Either action pulls up the firing panel.
 A carousel will appear at the bottom of the screen, showing your available weapons (XMPs, ultra strikes, and flip cards), as well as your power cubes (including XM tanks).
 (Note: This article only discusses the use of XMPs and ultra strikes.
 For the effects of flip cards and power cubes, see their corresponding articles.)

 Swipe left or right on the carousel until the desired item is inside the brackets, then tap the “Fire” or “Use” button.
 Like all leveled items, you can only fire weapons or use power cubes at your level or lower.
 Firing an XMP or ultra strike will damage all resonators within the weapon’s range.

 You can increase the damage inflicted and the chance of a critical hit by charging up the weapon before firing it.
 To do this, start by holding down the “Fire” button.
-You’ll see a charging animation, with particles repeatedly moving in towards the center.
-Release the “Fire” button when they’re as close to the center as possible for bonus damage of up to 20%.
+You’ll see a charging animation, with a circle repeatedly shrinking towards the center.
+Release the “Fire” button when the circle is as small as possible for bonus damage of up to 20%.
 Higher level weapons have a faster charging animation, making it more difficult to hit 20%.

 Firing an XMP or an ultra strike will cost some XM from your reserves.
 The amount of XM required depends on the weapon’s level: